andziaania/PerfTrace/README.md

 ## How to

-Need to seorce the perftrace.js file at your website and add your website to PerfTrace via the PerfTrace Client.
+Need to source the perftrace.js file at your website and add your website to PerfTrace via the PerfTrace Client.